Vek17/TabletopTweaks-Base/README.md

 * Cavalier
     * Cavalier Mobility
         * Allows Cavalier to ignore their armor check penalty while mounted for mobility skill checks.
+    * Mighty Charge
+        Allows Cavalier to activate both bull rush and trip at the same time.
     * Mount Selection
         * Allows the Cavalier to select a wolf for a mount if they are of small size.
     * Order of the Star